Motion to Adorn

 They didn't.
 Well, you can't.

-I mean, I mean, if you don't live in Colorado, you wouldn't understand the decorative motif known as Colorado mid-century bleak.
+I mean, I mean, if you don't live in Colorado, you wouldn't understand the decorative motif known as Coloradan mid-century bleak.

 So the first question in your survey

-Yeah.
-And then liminal, which I thought was crazy because liminal is not a place you want to sit down and hang out.
+dry minimal someone just said meh yeah and then liminal which i thought was crazy because liminal is not a place you want to sit down and hang out it is for me.

 where humans do not normally expect to spend time, but instead move through and get past.